arrno/enigma/README.md

 ```

 ## Insert by path
-Insert a value of any type at the target path.
+Insert a value of any type at the target path. **To insert properly, ensure you are respecting types and for structs, target exported fields of struct pointers.**
 ```Go
 err := enigma.InsertByPath("fiz.buzz", 7)
 ```